antra0497/Kernel-Level-Implementation-of-Hadoop/README.md

 mostly theoretical and not much knowledge can be gained about it.
 Kernel Level Implementation of Hadoop is almost next to impossible till now.

-Listed below are some of the possible ways proposed by researchers:
+Listed below are some of the possible ways proposed by researchers as of now:

 - Virtual Hadoop: Implementation of Hadoop in Virtual Environment using Cloud Stack KVM
 - Offloading computational intensive kernels of machine learning algorithms to a heterogeneous CPU+FPGA platform enhances the performance.